BratatiKahaliLab/Conatainerized_WGS_datapipeline/README.md

-This repository holds respective Dockerfile and links to software packages used in the paper titled "Implementation of human whole genome sequencing data analysis: A containerized framework for sustained and enhanced throughput".
+This repository holds respective Dockerfile and links to software packages used in the paper titled as follows:-

+#### "Implementation of human whole genome sequencing data analysis: A containerized framework for sustained and enhanced throughput".

 ###### AUTHORS:- Abhishek Panda, Krithika Subramanian, Dr. Bratati Kahali
 ###### AFFILIATION:- Centre for Brain Research, Indian Institute of Science, Bangalore, INDIA